Property Separation or Annexation Services in Dubai

 Who is eligible for the property amalgamation in Dubai?

 Any individual, company, or developer who holds legal ownership of adjacent registered properties may apply for property amalgamation in Dubai, provided the plots or units are compatible for merging and an approved annexation map is obtained from the planning authority.
-Applications are accepted from UAE citizens, residents, and non-residents of the UAE.
+Applications are accepted from UAE citizens, non-residents, and residents of the UAE.

 How long does the land subdivision process take in Dubai?

-The land subdivision process in Dubai is typically completed within 4 working hours after the application is submitted and all fees are paid.
+The land subdivision process in Dubai is typically completed within 4 working hours of submitting the application and paying all fees.
 The DLD then issues the updated electronic title deed and property map via email.
-EGSH ensures accurate document submission to avoid delays.